 Tennessee is one of five states that does not have a minimum wage law, or exemptions for certain categories of workers, like tipped employees and full-time students.
 When a state doesn’t have a minimum wage, then the federal rate applies.
 Tennessee also doesn’t have an overtime law, so federal overtime rules apply.

-According to the U.S. Census Current Population Survey, about 7.4 percent of hourly workers in Tennessee earned at or below $7.25 an hour, the highest percentage of minimum wage workers in the country.
+According to the U.S. Bureau of Labor Statistics, about 4 percent of hourly workers in Tennessee earned at or below $7.25 an hour, the highest percentage of minimum wage workers in the country.

 Are there plans to institute a minimum wage in Tennessee?